 March 1998 | 44 pages

 This collection of poetry from 1984–1997 includes many long out of print “classics” and a number of previously unpublished poems by a writer considered by many to be the quintessential Los Angeles poet.
 Robert Crosson died in late 2001.
-This was his last published book.
+This was the last book published during his lifetime.

 September 1998 | 40 pages